Gaiwecoor/augurbot/README.md

 * `clientOptions` (object): An object containing options to be passed to the new Discord.Client().
 Gateway intents are automatically calulated based on `config.events`.
 If you would like to override the calculated intents, provide your own intents as usual for Discord.js.

-* `commands` (string): A directory, relative to the base file, containing any command modules you wish to automatically load.
+* `commands` ([string]): A directory, relative to the base file, containing any command modules you wish to automatically load.
+Optionally, an array of directories may be provided.

 * `errorHandler`: A function accepting `error` and `message` as its arguments.
 This will replace the default error handling function.